Yilin1010/Yilin1010/README.md

 Hi there 👋

 ### About Me
 My name is [Yilin (yee-lin) Tang](https://yilin1010.github.io/Personal_Website/).
-I am a graduate computer science student at Northesatern University, currently interested in preserving and privacy-preserving AI and Interpretability of AI.
+I am a graduate computer science student at Northesatern University, currently interested in preserving and privacy-preserving AI and Interpretability of AI, My current interest is applying sparse auto-encoder into practical AI safety problems, like Machine Unlearning.

 I am planning to become Machine Learning engineer after graduation in 2025.